mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 - **The number of examples contained in a dataset:** Besides the total number, the number of examples per type of feature (numerical, ordinal, or nominal) is also given.
 - **The sparsity of the feature matrix:** This statistic calculates as the percentage of elements in the feature matrix that are equal to zero.

-In addition, the following statistics regarding the labels in a dataset are provided:
+In addition, the following statistics regarding the ground truth in a dataset are provided:

-- **The total number of available labels**
+- **The total number of available outputs**
-- **The sparsity of the label matrix:** This statistic calculates as the percentage of irrelevant labels among all examples.
+- **The sparsity of the ground truth matrix:** This statistic calculates as the percentage of elements in the ground truth matrix that are zero.

+When dealing with classification problems, the following statistics are given as well:

 - **The average label cardinality:** The average number of relevant labels per example.
 - **The number of distinct label vectors:** The number of unique label combinations present in a dataset.
 - **The label imbalance ratio:** An important metric in multi-label classification measuring to which degree the distribution of relevant and irrelevant labels is unbalanced. [^charte2013]